mindreframer/golang-stuff/Readme.md

       A golang ebook intro how to build a web with golang 746 commits, 1,776 stars, 804 forks

+    benbjohnson/go-raft:
+      A Go implementation of the Raft distributed consensus protocol.
+       88 commits, 147 stars, 10 forks

     bitly/google_auth_proxy:
       A reverse proxy that provides authentication using Google OAuth2 14 commits, 82 stars, 8 forks